AfopeM/qa-portfolio/Saucedemo/manual-testing/Test-Case-Saucedemo.md

 - System displays error message: **"Epic sadface: Username and password do not match any user in this service"**

----

-### TC-LOGIN-004: Login Fails When Valid Credentials Include Extra Whitespace
+## TC-LOGIN-004: Login Succeeds When Valid Credentials Include Extra Whitespace

 **Priority:** High